 “I’m so thankful he was able to do everything in one shot,” said Stephens.
 “It saved me unnecessary steps and extra procedures.
 They were able to remove all the cancer, so I didn’t need chemo or radiation.”

-Learn more about Kaiser Permanente’s cancer care.
+Learn more about cancer care at Kaiser Permanente.